alphagov/inside-government-admin-guide/creating-documents/delete-unpublish.md

 ##Unpublish (consolidated into another GOV.UK page)

 Paste in the full GOV.UK URL you want users to be sent to.

-**When you unpublish or archive, the content item is reverted to draft.
-Please leave this in draft - deleting it can cause data problems.**

 #Changing URLs